-- 7.8.1 The employer shall bid for work currently outsourced to contractors, unless otherwise agreed between the parties and subject to any legislative requirements.
-This will not prevent the use of contract extension clauses while this process continues.
-The bid process should start no less than three (3) months from the expiry of the contract. - 7.8.2 In sourcing will occur where it can be demonstrated that work is competitive on an overall basis, including quality and the cost of purchase and maintenance of any capital equipment required to perform the work. - 7.8.3 Where the employer requires that insourced work is performed by work units which specify industry accepted standards of accreditation or minimum qualifications for their performance, these requirements must also be met by external providers. - 7.8.4 Training for managers to undertake costings and bids will be provided on an ongoing basis. - 7.8.5 The employers' preferred policy position is to insource the maintenance of its technology after the expiry of the standard manufacturer's warranty, where viable.
+- (a) An option to extend the contract will not impact upon the obligation to undertake the viability assessment six months prior to the expiry date of the contract.
+To remove any doubt, the contract expiration date is the current end date of the contract, not inclusive of options to extend. - (b) This process will not prevent the use of contract extension clauses while this process continues. - 7.7.2 In sourcing will occur where the viability assessment process demonstrates that work is competitive on an overall basis, including quality and the cost of purchase and maintenance of any equipment required to perform the work and the cost of any additional labour that is required.
+Where the employer requires that insourced work is performed by work units which specify industry accepted standards of accreditation or minimum qualifications for their performance, these requirements must also be met by external providers. - 7.7.3 The employers' preferred policy position is to insource the maintenance of its technology after the expiry of the standard manufacturer's warranty, where viable.
 There will be no extension of warranties in those circumstances where appropriate in-house maintenance is available.
 The employer will ensure that, where possible, contracts for the supply or warranty of technology include a component of training to ensure in-house maintenance remains possible.
-The parties acknowledge that external maintenance of certain complex technology will occur where in-house maintenance is not viable. - 7.8.6 Once a decision has been made by the employer the appropriate outcome will be implemented.
+The parties acknowledge that external maintenance of certain complex technology will occur where in-house maintenance is not viable. - 7.7.4 HHSs will consult with the relevant unions, advising the date a viability assessment is to begin.
+Once a decision has been made by the employer subject to a viability assessment in accordance with clause 7.7 the appropriate outcome will be communicated to the relevant union/s prior to implementation.
 Neither party will seek to disrupt or delay the implementation of the approved outcome.
-Should the relevant union(s) consider that a fair comparison has not been made then the matter should be referred to the Human Resources Branch, Department of Health for resolution.
-This must occur in a timely manner.
+Should the relevant union/s consider that a fair comparison has not been made then the matter should be referred to the dispute process at clause 1.11 for resolution.
+This must occur in a timely manner. - 7.7.5 If the decision is made to insource the work, the use of any extension clause may be utilised only if such action is required to ensure the service is still delivered until recruitment of the required staff and all other actions necessary to perform the additional work is in place.
+The use of an extension clause in these circumstances shall not occur where such a contract extension clause provides for an extension to the contract of greater than one year.

-7.9 Contracting out
+7.8 Contracting Out

-7.9.1 The employer is committed to complying with Government policy in relation to contracting out and employment security provisions of this Agreement.
+7.8.1 The employer is committed to complying with Government policy in relation to contracting out and employment security provisions of this Agreement.